AytenHossam/Chat-Room/README.md

     message TEXT,
     timestamp DATETIME DEFAULT CURRENT_TIMESTAMP
 );
+3. Update Database Credentials
-Update your database credentials in the following files:
+Update your database connection settings in the following files:

 clientSide/Database/Connection.java

 serverSide/Database/Connection.java

 ▶️ Compile & Run
-Compile all Java files:
+1. Compile All Java Files
 bash
 Copy
 Edit
 javac Main.java
+Or use your IDE (like IntelliJ or Eclipse) to build the project.

-Run the server (on the host machine):
+2. Run the Server
 bash
 Copy
 Edit
 java Main
+(Make sure the server IP and port are correctly configured)

+3. Run the Client(s)
-Run the client (on the same or another device on the same Wi-Fi):
+From any device on the same Wi-Fi:

 bash
 Copy
 Edit
 java Main
-  Possible Extensions
-Private messaging

-Authentication & user registration

-Group chats

-WebSocket integration

-Chat history viewer UI

- Author
-Ayten Hossam
+Enter your username and the server IP when prompted.

+✅ Example Use Case
+Start the server on one machine (e.g., 192.168.1.10)

+Start the client on another device connected to the same LAN

+Enter a username and server IP to join the room

+Start messaging with other connected users

+Messages are stored in MySQL and optionally saved locally
 GitHub: @AytenHossam